deckarep/corebench/README.md

  - A: Easy, because their droplets fire up *FAST* allowing a quick feedback loop during development of this project.

  - Q: When you will you add Google Cloud, AWS, {other-provider} next?
- - A: Google Cloud is next because they offer per minute billing which is great to save money.
+ - A: AWS support has been added.
+Google Cloud is next because they offer per minute billing which is great to save money.
 I'm hoping the community can help me build other providers along with refactoring as necessary to align the API.

  - Q: Why did you build this tool?
  - A: Because I wanted to quick way to execute remote benchmarks on cloud servers that are beefy (large number of cores).